leonhard-s/qgis-stubs/README.md

 ## Limitations

 This project is in early stages and does not yet cover the full interface.
-This is largely due to QGIS doing a lot of monkey-patching that are not automatically replicated in the stub files.
+This is largely due to QGIS doing a lot of monkey-patching that is not yet automatically replicated in the stub files.

 Here is a likely incomplete list of known limitations/omissions: